Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Deep Learning Explainable Decisions

-In summary, interpreting the results of a deep learning (DL) model using SHAP values provides valuable insights into the factors influencing its predictions.
+In summary, interpreting the results of a DL model using SHAP values provides valuable insights into the factors influencing its predictions.
 SHAP values offer a systematic approach to quantifying the contribution of each input feature to the model’s output, thereby aiding in understanding its decision-making process.
 By analyzing SHAP values, we can identify which features have the most significant impact (in terms of magnitude) and how they contribute (positively or negatively) relative to the model’s expected value.
 This interpretability framework not only enhances our understanding of the model’s behavior but also supports its validation and helps identify potential areas for improvement or further investigation.
+For instance, if a feature has a very small mean SHAP value, one might consider excluding that input and retraining the model with a simpler parametrization.
+Such steps, however, should be approached with caution.
+Features are fundamental to model inference, and an EoS-insensitive parametrization allows the DL model to capture patterns in the data and achieve reliable performance.
+Removing a feature can alter the optimization landscape, potentially making training less stable and reducing the model's predictive accuracy or generalization.
+Therefore, any feature exclusion should be carefully validated by benchmarking against standard evaluation metrics, ideally using cross-validation.